 Today’s reason: I love Valencia because it has a giant, snaking park that used to be a river!

-If you gaze at any map of this city (such as the one conveniently pictured to your right) you will see that Valencia has a sexy emerald belt draped around its waist.
+If you gaze at any map of this city (such as the one conveniently pictured below) you will see that Valencia has a sexy emerald belt draped around its waist.
 From whence did this feature come?
 Well apparently, there used to be a fat river winding through Valencia, but when it flooded and badly damaged the city, the government diverted the water to the outskirts of town, leaving behind a big empty riverbed.

 The head honchos in town started plans to turn that riverbed into a highway, but the people of this town united and hollered: “NO!
 That riverbed shall be a park, not a mass of concrete!”
 And thanks to their rallying, Valencia now sports miles and miles of luscious grass, trees, and playing fields!
+It’s called the Jardín del Turia, and stretches 10 kilometers long.

 Now here’s a question for you: What do you think is a more useful green space shape for a city: a big rectangle like Central Park, or a scrumptiously long, thin river of green?
 For all that it may get me beaten up by New York fanatics, I vote for the river-shaped park as superior!